jelrikvh/assessment-july-2024/README.md

 ## Usage

-The application come with a handy `Makefile`.
+The application comes with a handy `Makefile`.
 It tells you what you can do:

 ```bash
 $ make help